Deadly French Exocet Missile: Kills and Naval Impact

 Its ability to launch from air, sea, and submarine platforms makes it highly versatile.
 This adaptability has helped the Exocet become a popular anti-ship weapon worldwide.

 The Exocet missile’s history of deadly kills in combat showcases its technical prowess and impact on modern naval warfare.
-From its devastating use in the Falklands War to its role in the Iran-Iraq conflict and beyond, the Exocet demonstrated how missiles could shift the balance of power in naval engagements.
-Its sea-skimming capability and radar-guided precision made it a weapon that forced ships worldwide to rethink their defences.
+The Exocet showed how missiles could change the balance of power in naval battles, from its deadly use in the Falklands War to its role in the Iran-Iraq War and beyond.
+Its sea-skimming capability and radar-guided precision made it a weapon that forced ships worldwide to rethink their defenses.

 Even decades after its first deployment, the Exocet remains a respected and feared missile in the arsenals of many countries.
 The missile has set the standard for anti-ship weaponry and continues to influence modern missile designs.
 With its legacy of kills and tactical importance, the Exocet will remain a key player in the history of naval warfare for years to come.